 Business in Malta in 2023 is attractive because of the tax policy, which is great for cost optimization.
-First of all, it is advantageous in that most of the fees can be recovered through deduction.
-All that needs to be done is to obtain for the company the status of a resident taxpayer.
-This is granted if the firm has been established in the country or if its governing bodies are located here.
+The first advantage is that most of the fees can be recovered through deduction.
+All that needs to be done is to obtain the status of a resident taxpayer for the company.
+It is granted if the firm has been established in Malta or its governing bodies are located here.

 What you need to know about the fees for businesses

 The main taxes in Malta 2023 that a resident company pays are:

 - VAT is 18%.
 For the sale of real estate, insurance and banking services - 0%.
 The same applies to goods that are sold off the island.

 - Income tax is 35%.
 It affects all profits, including those made in another country, but a resident company can get a deduction.